NEW PROVIDENCE ALLIANCE (NJ)

 We are funded by a grant from the Governor's Council of Alcohol and Drug Addiction, the Borough of New Providence and via our fund raising efforts.

 The Alliance conducts programs that reach individuals in every age bracket of our community.
-Here is a list of the programs offered in 2012:
+Here is a list of the programs offered by the Alliance:

 Prehistoric PALS and Forest Friends, both addressing self esteem and anti bullying for preschoolers and kindergarten students.